 Murakami went 3-for-4 with a home run, a double, a home run, two RBIs, two runs scored and a walk while starting at third base against the Hanshin Tigers at Meiji Jingu Stadium in Tokyo, Japan on April 25.
 Yakult lost the game 4-7 in extra innings.

 Yakult’s fate was sealed when they gave up four runs in the top of the 10th inning.
 But Murakami refused to give up and hit a solo home run.
 It was his eighth home run of the season.
-As the Japanese outlet Tokyo Sports put it, “Down by four runs and in a defeatist mood, there were no runners on base.
+As the Japanese outlet Tokyo Sports put it, “Down by four runs, with no outs and no runners on base.
 Murakami stepped to the plate in the fifth inning and pulled an eight-pitch slider from Yuta Iwasada to perfection, sending it into the top of the right-field bleachers.”

 Despite Murakami’s home run, the Yakult lost in extra innings and dropped their seventh straight game.
 It’s their longest losing streak of the season.
 Murakami wasn’t smiling after his home run because his team was still losing.
-“There were no smiles because the score was still three runs down, but Murakami gave them a shot that could carry over into tomorrow,” Tokyo Sports wrote.
+“There were no smiles because the score was still three runs down, but Murakami gave them a shot that could carry over into tomorrow,” said Tokyo Sports.

 Murakami said, “I went to bat with a lot of focus because I have fans who support me until the end.
-We’re leaving for an away game, but we’ll do our best to win,” he said after the game.
+We’re leaving for an away game, but we’ll do our best to win,” Murakami said after the game 안전놀이터.